bisq-network/bisq-seednode/docs/seed-node-daemon.md

 # Running a seed node as a daemon

+> WARNING: These docs are out of date!

 This document presents some steps to be able to run a bisq seed node as an unattended daemon in a GNU/Linux server with a traditional System V init.